jfspps/MySQL-notes/Installation.md

 ## Adding a new user ##

-I generally do not use ```root``` for typical database access and instead insert and assign privileges to a commanding MySQL user without full root access.
+I generally do not use MySQL's ```root``` for typical database access.
+Instead, I insert a new "power" user and assign the necessary privileges.

 Log in to MySQL: